mestredelpino/standalone-vms/README.md

     }
   },
   concourse = {                                     # Deploy Concourse CI (CI tool, will use setup-scripts/concourse-setup.sh as startup script)
-    disk : 100,                                     # The VM's disk storage in GB cpu : 2,                                        # The VM's number of vCPUs
-    memory : 4000,                                  # The VM's memory in MB
+    name: concourse                                 # The VM's hostname (will be used by setup script as helm chart to install) disk : 100,                                     # The VM's disk storage in GB cpu : 2,                                        # The VM's number of vCPUs memory : 4000,                                  # The VM's memory in MB